score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 ## Score schema

-The Score Specification file contains the following top-level schema definitions.
+The Score Specification is a yaml file that contains the following top-level schema definitions.
 Use these definitions to describe a single {{< glossary_tooltip text="Workload" term_id="workload" >}}.

-- `containers`: defines how the Workload's tasks are executed.
+- [`containers`](#container-definition): defines how the Workload's tasks are executed.
-- `resources`: defines dependencies needed by the Workload.
+- [`resources`](#resources-definition): defines dependencies needed by the Workload.
 - [`service`](#service-definition): defines how an application can expose its resources when executed.
 Allows one or more `ports` to be exposed.

 ## Resources definition

-Score allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.
+The Resource section of the Score Specification allows users to describe the relationship between workloads and their dependent resources in an environment-agnostic way.

-It doesn't declare who, when, and how it should provision the resource in the target environment.

-The only purpose for the resource definition is to validate resources references in the same Score Specification file.

 The resource could be anything.
 Score doesn't differentiate resources by types.